Skip to main content

 Ramirez

-I was born and raised in Madrid, Spain, and went to medical school at the University of Navarra where I started to fall in love with Infectious Diseases and Microbiology.
-After medical school, I did two years of Microbiology and afterwards I went to Zaragoza to train as a pediatrician.
-After this, I decided I wanted to continue my clinical and research training in Infectious Diseases and now I am here in Memphis.
-I have been doing volunteer work first as a student and after as a physician in Sierra Leone since 2012 and this is how I also became interested in Global Health and HIV.
-Outside the hospital, I enjoy travelling, reading poetry, cooking and playing the guitar and ukulele with my husband.
+I was born and raised in Madrid, Spain, and went to medical school at University of Navarra where I started to fall in love with Infectious Diseases and Microbiology.
+After medical school I did two years of Microbiology, and after went to Zaragoza to train as a pediatrician.
+After this, I decided I wanted to continue my clinical and research training in Infectious Diseases, and now, I am here at Memphis.
+I have been doing volunteer work first as a student and after as a physician in Sierra Leone since 2012, and this is how I also became interested in Global Health and HIV.
+Outside the hospital, I enjoy travelling, reading poetry and playing instruments with my husband.

 • Hayley Scheerer, MD